-The word ‘Contempt’ (Noun) refers to a strong feeling of disrespect or deep disapproval toward someone or something considered inferior, worthless, or deserving of scorn.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Contempt’ correctly in sentences.
+The word ‘Contempt’ (Noun) is a strong feeling of disrespect or disapproval toward something or someone considered inferior, worthless, or deserving of scorn.
+This guide delivers the full definition, synonyms, antonyms, etymology, and usage examples to help you use ‘Contempt’ accurately in sentences.

 Contempt Explained in Depth